 There is no doubt that her story is a curiosity, especially given the fact that some of the known players in her poker nights included Leonardo DiCaprio, Ben Affleck and Todd Phillips.
+I imagine they prefer the privacy offered by playing online at Best-Casino.net now given the infamy those poker nights now have.
 Even more lurid is the fact that Tobey Maguire was instrumental in founding the notorious tournaments, and yet, despite all of these names being highly publicised in Bloom’s real-life story, the film chooses to protect their identities with a throwaway narration declaring that all names have been changed, aside from Bloom’s.
 And so what we’re fed is a contrived character known only as “Player X” (Michael Cera) who serves as a composite for all of the aforementioned names; most notably Maguire.
 Sitting beside him are an assortment of no-names who simply have wealth and wield a considerable amount of power.

 The film is based on Bloom’s book of the same name, which, according to those who have read it, is a thrilling cautionary tale of power, greed and glamour.
 All of these things are adapted effectively, although her story is conveyed romantically, which – for me – stirs suspicion and uncertainty about the credibility of her character.
 But, heck, who am I to judge?
 She committed a crime, was convicted and wrote a book.
 So, let me examine the film on face value.